sanjsingh07/Domi-chain/docs/src/integrations/exchange.md

 title: Add Analog to Your Exchange
 ---

-This guide describes how to add Analog's native token ANLOG to your cryptocurrency exchange.
+This guide describes how to add Analog's native token SOL to your cryptocurrency exchange.

 ## Node Setup